Chapter 64:

 The Ruby Oracle

-The vines that bound me quickly decomposed, and I began to fall.
-Catching myself on the wall, I slowed my plummet but ultimately collided with the archer as she tried to catch me.
+The plants that bound me quickly decomposed as her magic depleted, and I began to fall towards the ground.
+Catching myself on the protruding rocks of the wall, I slowed my plummet but ultimately collided with the archer as she tried to catch me.
+I tumbled into her open arms as she did her best to catch me as though I were a princess, a sweet yet unrealistic gesture.

-“Yeah—” I huffed, reaching for a potion as she buried her head into my shoulder.
+“Yeah—” I huffed, reaching for my bag for a healing potion as she buried her head into my shoulder.
 “Yeah, we did.”

-Tears began to flow as she cried into my chest before falling limp to the sand and cheering loudly.
+Tears began to flow as chuckles turned to sobs, and she began crying into my chest.
+Aesandoral's heavy weeping mirrored her laughter before she finally fell limp to the sand, cheering loudly.

 “We’re alive!”